Development Incentive Policy Advisory

 Methodological Approach

-This assignment represented the first structured evaluation of the Town’s development incentive framework to integrate:
+This assignment represented the first structured evaluation of the Town’s development incentive framework.

-Research findings and engagement feedback were deliberately layered to test how existing policies performed in practice, where gaps existed, and how incentives could be better aligned to Stony Plain’s housing, infill, and economic development needs.
+Research findings and engagement feedback were combined to assess policy performance, identify gaps, and align incentives with Stony Plain’s housing, infill, and economic development objectives.

 Policy Outcomes

-Following this engagement, the Town of Stony Plain adopted Development Incentive Policy C-CAO-067 through its municipal governance and Council processes.
+Following this engagement, the Town of Stony Plain adopted Development Incentive Policy C-CAO-067 through its Council process.

-The policy establishes a structured framework for evaluating and administering development incentives across housing, infill, and business development priorities.
+The updated policy establishes a structured framework for evaluating and administering incentives across housing, infill, and business development priorities.

 Public Policy Reference